 On the flip side, an untrained, inexperienced individual is likely to make one of these 3 extension-shedding mistakes:

 - Mistake #1: Using extensions too thick, long, and heavy for the natural lashes.
 The result?
-The extensions weigh down on the lashes till they drop.
+The extensions weigh down on the lashes until they drop.

 - Mistake #2: Gluing two or more natural lashes together (with or without extensions attached).
 What happens next?
 If one of the lashes in the sticky clump is still growing, it will pull on the lashes glued to it, potentially yanking them (and their extensions) out.